aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotitem/_index.md

 ```

-Gets the index of the pivot item in the pivot field
+Gets the index of the pivot item in cache field.

 **Returns:**
 int